abc-research/cook2020/_pages/learn.md

 [Make a submission](/cook2020/submit/)

 ## Evaluation
-Submissions will be evaluated based using the following formula:
+Submissions will be evaluated by the average of the accuracy of macro activity classification (ma) and the average accuracy of micro-activity classification (mi).
+That is (ma+mi)/2.

+The average accuracy of micro-activity classification is based on the multi-label accuracy formula.
+The accuracy of one sample is given by the number of correct labels predicted divided by the number of total labels predicted.

 ## Prizes